Search

 • prompt action to deal with the risk factors and eliminate them before the disorder develops.

 Tasks associated with tennis elbow should be identified and modified to reduce the risk of serious injury.
-Of greatest concern is the use of fingers, wrists, and forearms in repetitive work involving forceful movement, awkward postures, and lack of rest.
-Avoid tasks that place excessive force, stress, or strain on muscles of the forearm.
+Of greatest concern is using fingers, wrists, and forearms in repetitive work involving forceful movement, awkward postures, and lack of rest.
+Avoid tasks that place excessive force, stress, or strain on the muscles of the forearm.

-However, keeping in mind that tennis elbow is just one of several different disorders caused by repetitive work is important.
-Prevention programs cannot be effective if they deal with only one part of the arm and neglect the hands, wrists, shoulders, neck or back.
+However, remember that tennis elbow is just one of several different disorders caused by repetitive work.
+Prevention programs cannot be effective if they address only one part of the arm and neglect the hands, wrists, shoulders, neck or back.
 Effective prevention must deal with all disorders caused by repetitive work and the inappropriate demands on muscles and tendons.

 Proper job design is the best way to avoid repetitive patterns of work.
 Ways to avoid repetition include:

-• job rotation to enable workers to use different sets of muscles in their job,
+• Job rotation enables workers to use different sets of muscles in their jobs.

-• job enrichment to provide more control and improved quality of working conditions, and
+• Job enrichment to provide more control and improved quality of working conditions.

 Other aspects of prevention include:

-• design of tools and equipment to decrease force needed for the job, and
+• Selection and design of tools and equipment to decrease the force needed for the job.

-• development of proper work practices based on suitable education and training.
+• Development and implementation of appropriate work practices combined with suitable education and training.

 For prevention of tennis elbow, having workstations arranged properly is important so that workers do not have to reach long distances constantly.

-The choice of tools and placement of equipment can also help keep reaching distances to a minimum and limit the weight held or handled while reaching.
+The choice of tools and placement of equipment can also reduce reaching distances and limit the weight held or handled while reaching.

-• using smooth movements rather than jerky ones, and
+• Using smooth movements rather than jerky ones.

-• using work/rest schedules that allow workers time to change their position, rest working body parts, and relax their minds.
+• Using work/rest schedules that allow workers time to change their position, and rest working body parts.